Alabama Plumbing License: How to Become a Plumber in Alabama

 Reliable plumbing is a matter of health and safety as much as convenience.
 Officials nationwide agree that to keep the public safe, there should be a minimum amount of education and competency required for all plumbers.
 Becoming a plumber in Alabama follows a pretty straightforward process.
 Alabama uses the apprenticeship model employed by many other states.

 It will take you at least two years to learn the trade in Alabama before you can apply for a plumbing license.
 The good news is that there is a strong demand for these skilled tradespeople.
-According to the U.S. Bureau of Labor and Statistics, employment of plumbers is projected to grow 4 percent from 2019 to 2029.
-Alabama employs 6,700 plumbing professionals.
+According to the U.S. Bureau of Labor and Statistics, employment of plumbers is projected to grow 5% from 2020 to 2030.
+Alabama employs 6,220 plumbing professionals.

 And, according to the Associated General Contractors of America, contractors are hiring.
 In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 79% of firms in Alabama had unfilled hourly craft positions on June 30, 2020.